Where Tea Originated: A Brief History Of Tea In China, Japan and the West

 Qing Dynasty

 By the Qing dynasty, tea culture was at its peak and Chinese tea leaves and tea utensils were nearly perfect.
-In Fujian, blue tea (oolong tea) was developed, and it was enjoyed with “flower tea”.
-In the process of seeking the unique flavor of green tea, they developed a method of producing “creative tea”.
-The method of “devised tea” means to brew slowly and carefully with a lot of time and effort.
-Tea utensils are used to bring out the charm of tea.
-First, enjoy the “aroma” in the cup, and then enjoy the “taste” in the teacup.
-The importance of fragrance in Chinese tea and the popularity of “flower tea” can be traced back to this period.
+In Fujian, people developed blue tea (oolong tea) and enjoyed it with "flower tea".
+In the process of seeking the unique flavor of green tea, they developed a method of producing "creative tea".

+This period marked the importance of fragrance in Chinese tea and the popularity of "flower tea".
 After the collapse of the Qing dynasty, China was invaded by the other powers, but the production of teapots and the cultivation of tea leaves developed further.

 The History of Tea in Japan